Skip to content

 We’ve taken steps to reduce our GHG emissions, including increasing the use of recycled materials, promoting responsible consumption, and improving logistics efficiency.
 And although we’re proud of our achievements, we know there is much more we can do.
 To this end, we’ve designed reduction action plans that will help us reduce our emissions as much as possible over time.

-In 2023, we invested over €11,000 in carbon offsetting projects around the world to fully offset our 2022 emissions.
+In early 2025, we invested $8,771 in carbon offsetting projects around the world, with a view to prioritizing key countries in our supply chain, to fully offset our 2024 emissions.
 Learn more about our new and past projects below:

 Natural resources are finite—but not all materials are created equal.
 It’s possible to protect the environment and contribute to equitable supply chains if we carefully choose conscious materials starting from the design phase of our jewelry.